krmnn/krmnn/README.md

 I currently work for [@idealo](https://github.com/idealo) on observability topics.

+If I touch computers in my free time I am busy with:
+- creating and recording music using DAWs, instruments and controllers
+- learning to code DSP and audio software, plugins
+- DIY projects, home automation

 <!--
 **krmnn/krmnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.